MRYingLEE/Seq2Seq/README.md

 ## Model Design and Pre-defined models maintenance.<br>
   This step is for a data scientist who understands neural networks well.
   BTW, an idea of models in file format is too difficult to be implemented due to possible subclassed models.
+Also, it seems data inpendent neural networks are not reasonable.
 So we can only have models in code instead of an external source.
+And maybe pre-defined models can only be used as a reference only.

 ## Training and Hyperparameters Tuning.<br>
   This step is for a data scientist who understand hyperparameter tuning well.